 This list should be a good starting point for getting things done and enjoying time with your teammates, whether you’re working from home or working with a remote team member.

-For more information about how coronavirus is impacting the workplace, view the insights we’ve gained from observing visitor data from around the globe, and stay tuned for more posts about navigating work and technology remotely.
+For more information about how coronavirus is impacting the workplace, view the insights we’ve gained from observing visitor data from around the globe, and check out this ebook compiling all of our workplace tech tips.